Derivations and Projections on Jordan Triples. An introduction to nonassociative algebra, continuous cohomology, and quantum functional analysis: Cohomology of triple systems

 \subsection{Cohomology of Banach triple systems---Prospectus}

-In this subsection we propose, albeit quite vaguely and briefly, some places to look for extending some of the preceding material to infinite dimensional Banach triples of various kinds.
+In this subsection we propose, albeit quite vaguely and briefly, some places to look for extending some of the preceding material to infinite dimensional Banach triples of various kinds as well as infinite dimensional non associative Banach algebras\footnote{See the forthcoming monograph {\it Non-Associative Normed Algebras: Volume 1, The Vidav-Palmer and Gelfand-Naimark Theorems} (Encyclopedia of Mathematics... by Miguel Cabrera Garc'a and Angel Rodr'guez Palacios)}.
+We begin with the following quotation from \cite{Kadison00}. \begin{quotation} "A veritable army of researchers took the theory of derivations of operator algebras to dizzying heights---producing a theory of cohomology of operator algebras as well as much information about automorphisms of operator algebras." ---Dick Kadison ({\it Which Singer is that?} 2000) \end{quotation}

+In addition to associative algebras, cohomology groups are defined for Lie algebras and, to some extent, for Jordan algebras.
+Since the structures of Jordan derivations and Lie derivations on von Neumann algebras are well understood, isn't it time to study the higher dimensional non associative cohomology of a von Neumann algebra?
+This subsection includes an introduction to the second Jordan cohomology groups of a von Neumann algebra.

 Also included, with or without comment, are some papers related to topics discussed in this survey which the author has downloaded and thinks might be worth exploring.
+In some cases possible connections between papers are suggested.